idealsite/htmlcreate/README.md

 # create_html

 ## Overview
-create_html is a Shell script to create simply a new html file into the current directory.
+create_html is a Shell script to be used to create simply a new html template file into the current directory.
-It creates a page dynamically on the name and what to include.
+It writes the html code dynamically depending on the name of the file and what to include.

 ## Installation
+1. git clone git://github.com/idealsite/silus-script.git
+2. cd silus-script
+3. su
+4. cp create_html /usr/local/bin
+5. chmod 755 /usr/local/bin/create_html
+6. exit

 ## Usage
 create_html is invoked ad follows: create_html [-h | --help] file_name [jquery jqueryui css_name]
   (Parameters in the square brackets are optional)